 The ability to identify contaminants present at low concentrations is critical for when the material will be used for high sensitivity assays such as PCR.
 The minimum contaminant proportion was consistent for most simulated contaminant datasets, Yersinia was only detected at a proportion of 0.1.
 The quantitative accuracy of the method varied by material and contaminant, but for all material-contaminant pairs, the Pathoscope estimated and true contaminant proportions were highly correlated.
 While not necessarily relevant to organismal contaminant detection, quantitative accuracy is relevant if the contaminant proportion is included in the report of analysis characterizing a material .
 Similar to the false positive contaminant baseline assessment.
-Similated data can be used to evaluate the minimal detectable contamiant proportion for specific contaminants of interest using different taxonomic assignment algorithms and databases.
+This study shows, simulated data can be used to evaluate the minimal detectable contamiant proportion for specific contaminants of interest using different taxonomic assignment algorithms and databases.
 Additionally, sequencing at a higher depth would theoretically result in lower minimum detectable contaminant proportions and potentially increased quantitative accuracy due to the larger sample size (number of sequences).

 Conclusions